Leonetienne/GCrypt/readme.md

 ﻿# GCrypt
-*(GhettoCrypt), because frankly i have no idea what the fuck i'm doing*
+*(GhettoCrypt), because frankly I have no idea what the fuck I'm doing*
 <sub>*Please don't use this for anything critical*</sub>

 ## What the hell is this?